 - An honorarium for $200 USD, an award certificate and an award plaque

-- An invitation to present at the July, 2020 conference in Prague, Czech Republic, with waived conference registration
+- An invitation to present at the annual ICP conference, with waived conference registration

 Criteria for eligibility

-The recipient must be a psychologist who has no more than seven (10) years postdoctoral experience, or a student.
+The recipient must be a psychologist who has no more than ten (10) years postdoctoral experience, or a student.
 Nominations are invited from all over the world.

 Nomination materials and procedure